simbleau/cddns/README.md

 You can also set the **CDDNS_VERIFY_TOKEN** environment variable to manually specify your token.
 [Click here](#213-environment-variables) for more environment variables.

 ### 2.1.2 Configuration
-For CLI usage and testing, you may use a [TOML file](https://toml.io/en/) to save configuration, such as your API key. **You should restrict the permissions on this file if storing your API token.**
+You may optionally use a [TOML file](https://toml.io/en/) to save configuration, such as your API key. **You should restrict the permissions on this file if storing your API token.**

 By default, we check your local configuration directory for your configuration file.
 - On Linux, this would be `$XDG_CONFIG_HOME/cddns/config.toml` or `$HOME/.config/cddns/config.toml`
 - On MacOS, this would be `$HOME/Library/Application Support/cddns/config.toml`
 - On Windows, this would be `%AppData%\cddns\config.toml`

-To quickly get setup, we offer an interactive configuration file builder.
+To quickly get setup, the CLI offers an interactive configuration file builder.
 > `cddns config build`

 You can also visit [`config.toml`](config.toml) for an annotated example.